-That’s the message sent via Skype by my good friend for 20 years, Erni, who has been longing for holiday for so long.
+That’s the message sent via Skype by my good friend for 20 years, Erni, who has been longing for a holiday for so long.
 Why Vietnam?
 Seriously, I have no idea why on earth she wanted to go there besides yes…we have never been there before.
 Ha!
-So, few weeks later we were set to go!
+So, a few weeks later we were set to go!

 WHERE IS VIETNAM?

 Ok, probably it was only me don’t know where Vietnam is.
 But honestly, I just knew that Vietnam is so close to China.
-Blame to my poor geography!
+Blame for my poor geography!
 Vietnam is a country located around 1374.5 miles or 2212 Km away from Singapore with Hanoi as its capital.

 [Map Source: Lonely Planet]

 WHAT DO WE THINK ABOUT VIETNAM?

 Huh, what are you doing there?
 It is a battle field you know?!

 There are so many other places to go, why would you choose there for holiday?

 Those were few comments I got from people around me when I told them that I am going to Vietnam.
 It is a norm, considered Vietnam is also the 3rd world country and it should be not much different from Indonesia.
 But after the trip, I can boldly say that both countries are similar in some ways but different! :)